yale-redcap/yes3-exporter/documents/userguide.md

 **CONGRATULATIONS!- YOU MADE IT THROUGH THE USER GUIDE.
-YOU ARE AN EXPORTER SAGE.**
+YOU ARE AN EXPORTER EXPERT.**

 # Contact